 These lenders will report your payments to the credit bureaus, so you can actually build your credit score and qualify for better rates the next time you need a loan.
 As long as you’re making your payments on time, that is.
 Have we been bringing that up too much?
 Maybe.
 But counterpoint: you have to make your payments on time.

 Nationally recognized credit expert Jeanne Kelly (@Creditscoop) told us: “Having bad credit is expensive.
 Many times you need to focus on building a better credit score before committing to a large loan.
 Do your math, see how much the interest rate on a loan is costing you with different scores.
 See if it makes sense to purchase that new car, new home now or if it is wiser to take some time to work on building better credit.”

 8. Stay motivated!

-Paying super high-interest rates for a loan is not particularly fun, even if the lender is helping you build your credit.
+Paying super high-interest rates for a bad credit loan is not particularly fun, even if the lender is helping you build your credit.
 That’s why Kelly recommends you try to take that frustration and use it as an incentive to press on harder in your quest to build up your credit: “We know that we usually are not thinking about our credit until we need it.
 So, sometimes we get stuck needing a new car loan with a lower score because we have no other option.
 If that is the case, then try to learn from that higher interest rate and work on focusing on your credit so you can maybe refinance that loan in a year.
 Don’t just take the higher rate and continue with poor credit habits, learn from it.”
-You can also learn more about setting and meeting financial goals in OppU.
+You can also learn more about setting and meeting financial goals in our OppU.